mjavadhpour/pzz-api-client/README.txt

 === PZZ API Client ===
 Contributors: mjavadhpour
 Tags: RESTful API
-Requires at least: 3.0.1
+Requires at least: 4.2
 Tested up to: 5.4.2
 Requires PHP: 5.6
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt
-Stable tag: 1.1.5
+Stable tag: 1.1.6

-This plugin provides simple RESTful API, developed specifically for Mobile clients that want to connect to your WordPress website.
+Provides a set of RESTful APIs, developed specifically for Mobile clients that want to connect to your WordPress website.

 == Description ==
-This plugin provides simple RESTful API, developed specifically for Mobile clients that want to connect to your WordPress website.
+PZZ API Client provides a set of RESTful APIs, developed specifically for Mobile clients to connect to your WordPress website.

-For now, we support some specific APIs such as posts, taxonomies, comments.
-We plan to support  More APIs.
-Also, this plugin integrated with your Auth method and we can get authenticated user and work with.
+This plugin support some specific APIs such as posts, taxonomies, comments.
+We plan to support more APIs.

+It is possible to authenticate a user using any of the following WP REST API authentication methods such as:
+-  JWT Authentication for WP REST API

 == Installation ==
 Download the latest stable version from https://github.com/mjavadhpour/pzz-api-client/releases and upload it into your WordPress site.